Who can use this feature: Anyone on pro plan or above. plan.

 To represent parent and child traces we take advantange of a simple path syntax in the Helicone-Session-Path header.
 For example, if you have a parent trace parent and a child trace child, you can represent this as /parent/child.

-Depending on your library you will need to add the following two headers to your request:
+Depending on your library you will need to add the following three headers to your request:

 • Helicone-Session-Id - The session id you want to track